 Barbara's life perfectly exemplified the fulfillment of these two laws, as those who remember her can readily attest.
 May she know God's divine peace, resting in the arms of her Savior, and ours, the Lord Jesus Christ.

 We will miss you, Barb.
 I love you, Babe!

 Private Graveside Service.

-To plant a tree in memory of Barbara Joan (Claypool) Carpenter, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Barbara Joan (Claypool) Carpenter, please visit our Tree Store.